10 ways to manage guilt when caring for elderly parents from afar

 7. Inspire independence

-As your mom or dad age and become dependent on others, they may begin to feel more vulnerable and start doubting their own self-sufficiency.
+As your loved one ages and becomes dependent on others, they may begin to feel more vulnerable and start doubting their own self-sufficiency.
 Help alleviate those feelings by encouraging your parents to connect with friends, explore new hobbies and enjoy their current life.
-Let go of any belief that you and your parents' worlds have to be completely intertwined.
-None of you need that burden.
-It's genuinely healthy for your parent to make a life for themselves, no matter how old they are, so it's better than okay to let go of the responsibility of being your parent's everything.

 Your mom, dad, family or friends may say or do things that seem to provoke guilt.
 Don't engage them.
 Listen, love and redirect the conversation to a neutral topic.

-Carolyn Childerston is an author, speaker and therapist specializing in counseling women over 40, many of whom struggle with caregiver issues.
+Carolyn Childerston is an author, speaker and therapist who specializes in counseling women over 40, many of whom struggle with caregiver issues.
 She has also been a remote caregiver herself, first for her dad and, more recently, for her mom.

-Childerston says that "selective hearing" can be a strong ally in managing expectations and diffusing guilt.
+Childerston says that "selective hearing" can be a strong ally in managing expectations and defusing guilt.

-"My mother is now in a place where she is confused at times and can be very demanding," explains Childerston.
-"I tell clients to listen for the underlying true needs that may impact health and well-being, and not be overwhelmed by mom or dad's urgency or sometimes unreasonable wants."
+"My mother is now in a place where she is confused at times and can be very demanding," says Childerston.
+"I tell clients to listen for the underlying true needs that may impact health and well-being and not be overwhelmed by mom or dad's urgency or sometimes unreasonable wants."

-And don't forget to take care of yourself.
 Talk with close friends, siblings and other family members about your feelings, find a caregiver support group or get professional help if you're overwhelmed.
 Caring for an elderly parent can feel like a lonely job, but there are others who are in the same situation and ready to lend a hand or ear.

 Leave a comment